korganrivera/gitgraph/README.md

 ![screenshot](gitgraph.png)

 ## Notes
-Added a simple script that uses Sed and Awk to grab two columns (timestamp and TSS) from silvercheetah's tss.log, then passes that via a temp file to gg.
-This is a specific-use case that isn't really part of gg's core function, but that's what I'm using it for personally.
-It might be more convenient if gg could accept piped data though.
+It might be more convenient if gg could accept piped data.
 Might do that later.

 [1]: https://github.com/korganrivera/silvercheetah